+The average cost of car insurance in New Mexico is $1,419, according to Bankrate’s 2021 study of quoted annual premiums.
 The “Land of Enchantment” features some of the oldest byways in the nation.
 Historic Route 66 runs east to west through the center of New Mexico and has carried motorists to their destinations for nearly a century.
 Recent decades have seen the number of drivers in New Mexico rise as the state grows in popularity.
 In 2017, the Bureau of Transportation Statistics counted 1.5 million licensed drivers in the state, a 7.9% increase from the number counted in 2007.

 New Mexico is a unique region with a culture all its own and plenty of different auto insurers to choose from.
 Finding the right fit can be a daunting task in any state, and there are a few things to consider before shopping around for a reliable New Mexico auto insurer:

 - What is the driver’s history behind the wheel?
 Motorists with at-fault accidents on their records might be best served by a different insurance company than drivers with no accidents.